snowplow/snowplow/CONTRIBUTING.md

 So you want to contribute to Snowplow?
 Fantastic!
 Here's a brief overview on how best to do so.

+## Support request?

+If you are having trouble setting up or running Snowplow, then the best place to get help is on the [SnowPlow Google Group](https://groups.google.com/forum/#!forum/snowplow-user) (aka `snowplow-user`).
+Posting your problem there ensures more people will see it and you should get support faster than creating a new issue on GitHub.
+Please do create a new issue on GitHub if you think you've found a bug though!

 ## What to change

 Here's some examples of things you might want to make a pull request for: